Sunil Grover Is IRKED With Rumours Of His Return To The Kapil Sharma Show

 Sunil Says The Rumours Are Baseless & Irritating!

 The 42-year-old actor quit The Kapil Sharma Show after a major showdown with Kapil in 2017.
-Ever since then there are rumours about the two coming together.
+Ever since, here have been rumours about the two coming together.
 Now, Sunil has set the record straight about going back to the show.
 He said, "It is all baseless and I don't want to comment on it.
 It's really irritating that these speculations arise out of nowhere.
 So when there's something, I myself will reveal."

 A Source Revealed…